tinogithub/aftereffects-version-check/README.md

 This script is rewritten and now actually calculates the project version instead of just comparing a HEX string in a data table.

 After some more data analysis I finally understood how the project version is encoded in the project file.
-The analysis will be added later in here.
+See the analysis below.

 I have kept the JSON data for further analysis and to look up the year the software version was released.

 ## How to run